- What is a general election?

 When an election is called, all MLAs cease to hold their role as MLA.
 The Premier and Cabinet Ministers have to run for re-election if they wish to become MLAs again.
 During this period they continue to hold the roles of Premier and Cabinet Minister in order to ensure the daily operations of the government continue to be run.

 After the election, the leader of the party with the most seats becomes the Premier.
-The Premier may appoint whom he/she chooses to become a Cabinet Minister, including members from another party, although this is rare.
-It is possible that it could be the same set of Cabinet Ministers as that of the previous government, but that is only if every one of them wins their re-election and the Premier appoints the same group of MLAs.
+The Premier may appoint Cabinet Minister, which could include members from another party, although this is rare.
+It is possible that it could be the same set of Cabinet Ministers as that of the previous government, but that is only if the Premier appoints the same group of MLAs.

 An election may also change the number of MLAs within each political party.
 A political party with more MLAs may give that party more votes in passing a Bill into law.